-- Improving the quantity and quality of evidence OJP generates. - Integrating evidence into program, practice, and policy decisions within OJP and the field. - Improving the translation of evidence into practice.
+- integrating evidence into program, practice, and policy decisions within OJP and the field. - improving the translation of evidence into practice.

 OJP considers programs and practices to be evidence-based when their effectiveness has been demonstrated by causal evidence, generally obtained through one or more outcome evaluations.
 Causal evidence documents a relationship between an activity or intervention (including technology) and its intended outcome, including measuring the direction and size of a change, and the extent to which a change may be attributed to the activity or intervention.
 Causal evidence depends on the use of scientific methods to rule out, to the extent possible, alternative explanations for the documented change.
 The strength of causal evidence, based on the factors described above, will influence the degree to which OJP considers a program or practice to be evidence-based.